cabal-club/cable/readme.md

 ##### 6.2.3.2 Post Response

-Respond with a list of post contents in response to a `Request Post`.
+Respond with a list of post contents in response to a `Post Request`.

 field        | type                | desc
 -------------|---------------------|--------------------------